Pre-departure information

 ADDITIONAL OPTIONAL DOCUMENTS

-We can also upload additional documents such as Passports, Tourist Visas, International Covid Certificates, Drivers Licenses and your Travel Insurance Certificate if you wish to have them on hand as you travel.
-Please email any additional documents to us, ideally in .pdf format.
+We can also upload additional documents such as Tourist Visas, Vaccination Certificates, and your Travel Insurance Certificate if you wish to have them on hand as you travel.
+If you would like us to add these for you please email any additional documents in PDF format (only) and we will add them to your profile.
+We do not recommend adding or sharing your passport information online.

 UPDATES & CHANGES